 If you enjoy far-fetched plots, this book might be for you, but I can’t find much to say about it because it was pretty forgettable.

 “Complaining was tiresome.
-Revenge was much more my style.” —Alice Hoffman, The Bookstore Sisters
+Revenge was much more my style.” —Susan Walter, Over Her Dead Body

 Thank you to Artsy Vibes on Unsplash for the featured photo.